 Welcome to my website!

 First of all, I have never claimed to be an English major.
-In fact, what I claim is that I don’t even have a university degree.
+In fact, I don’t even have a university degree.
 Instead, what I have is an entrepreneurial instinct, an adventurous spirit and a big generous heart.
 I’ve done it and failed and did it again.
-My life history is a case of “been there-done that” thing, the university of life I guess.
+My life history is a case of “been there-done that”, the university of life.

-Amy Lee is Chinese, born in Vietnam, raised in Canada and has been there since she was eight years old.
-She is a passionate businesswoman, a world traveler, a loving daughter, sister and mother.
+Amy Lee is Chinese, born in Vietnam, raised in Canada and has lived there since she was eight years old.
+She is a passionate businesswoman, a world traveller, a loving daughter, sister and mother.

-Having to start work as early as 10 years old, Amy is toughened by experiences that serve as the backdrop of where she stands against now: risk taker, passionate, enthusiastic and intuitive especially about business.
+Having to start work as early as 10 years old, Amy was toughened by experiences that serve as the backdrop of where she stands today: risk taker, passionate, enthusiastic and intuitive – especially about business.
 These same experiences have molded her into becoming an achiever.

 A successful entrepreneur with a laser intuition for identifying and creating exponential business opportunities, she brings proven insight and passion to new ventures.
 Sans an MBA, she was able to build a successful retail franchise chain and grow a large mortgage brokering business.
 Trusted for her integrity and honesty, she was given responsibility for and became successful in property management and private fund management for her clients.
 She created a unique business model in high-end luxury home developments, proof that she loves dealing with niche markets.

-Her friends call her a student of growth and development.
+Her friends know her as a passionate student of personal growth and development.
 Her colleagues describe her as a highly intelligent and savvy businesswoman.
 And her family recognizes and appreciates her for her love, devotion and loyalty.

 At home, Amy is a proud single mom of 3 well-rounded children.
 She is the daughter and sister to a large extended family in Vancouver, BC.
 When she is not dominating the business world, Amy loves to continue her personal ongoing self-growth through traveling, spending time with her family and friends, and mentoring and inspiring others to be successful too.
 Like other people, Amy went through several challenging episodes in her life.
 What didn’t break her made her the stronger person that she is today.
 She feels very grateful for everything she has achieved and everyone she has around her.
 And this is why she has no hesitation in living her life to the fullest.

-Amy’s strength also lies in her natural tendency to embrace challenges – not just accept them – and turn these challenges around to her favor.
-She is a quick learner and a decisive one.
+Amy’s strength also lies in her natural tendency to embrace challenges – not just accept them – and turn these challenges around to her favour.
+She is a quick learner and decision maker.
 Determination is her essence!
-And when she wants to learn something, she continues to learn till she masters it.
+And when she wants to learn something, she continues to learn until she masters it.
 When she takes on a project, she puts her whole being into it; mediocrity is not in her active vocabulary.
 She often tells her kids, “Why settle for 89% when 98% is not impossible?”
-She has big visions and is always clear in her mission to get there, wherever there might be.
+She has big visions and is always clear in her mission to get there, wherever “there” might be.
 She doesn’t believe in settling for less!!

 With a reputation for being a workaholic, Amy believes in “all in or all out.”
 She puts her heart in everything that she does, so at 38 she decided to retire and focus on bonding with her children.
-From 2011 to 2013, she took “bonding” to another level when she traveled with her youngest child, Deon.
-Together, they toured the world, probably making him one of the world’s most traveled child – having gone to 20 countries and 53 cities in these two years.
+From 2011 to 2013, she took “bonding” to another level when she and her youngest child Deon. toured the world together, making him one of the world’s most travelled child: 20 countries and 53 cities in two years!
 For both Mom and son, volunteering to teach English to children in China, Thailand and India was unforgettable.
-Their backpacking experience in South America was a challenge because of the self-imposed budget they had for themselves.
+Their backpacking experience in South America was a challenge because of the self-imposed budget they set for themselves.
 Their travels dramatically changed their perspective about life and their values.

-In the meantime, Amy continues to be passionate about taking on new challenges and doing things that are groundbreaking.
+After all this, Amy continues to be passionate about taking on new challenges and doing things that are ground-breaking.
 She lives by the “Go Big or Go Home” principle.
 Thus, after traveling the world with her son, she took on another challenge by embarking on her first back-to-work project: the Millionaire Chess Open.